kean/articles/2020-11-29-formatted-strings.markdown

 ### Concatenated Strings

-One of the common approaches is to split the text into several keys and then concatenate them later in code.
+One of the common approaches is to split the text into several keys and concatenate them later in code.

 ```swift
 // BAD EXAMPLE